mmistakes/made-mistakes-jekyll/_posts/2012-09-24-therealamylou-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @therealamylou"
+title: "Mother and little one"
 description: "PaperFaces portrait of @therealamylou drawn with Paper by 53 on an iPad."
 image: paperfaces-therealamylou-twitter-lg
 thumb: paperfaces-therealamylou-twitter-150.jpg